Celebrate National Roller Coaster Day 2021 at Hersheypark

 Storm Runner hydraulically launches riders from 0 to 72 mph in only two seconds, lifting them 18 stories straight up and then down.
 The coaster exerts more than 8,000 horsepower - quicker than the world’s fastest vehicle.
 Storm Runner is the first coaster to have a dual-loading station with switch tracks, allowing for quick transitions between rides.

-Fahrenheit has a 97-degree negative drop following a 90-degree, 121-foot ascent, making it the steepest coaster in Hersheypark.
+Fahrenheit is the steepest coaster in Hersheypark with a 97-degree negative drop following a 90-degree, 121-foot ascent.
 The maximum speed on Fahrenheit is 58 mph, which is faster than a lion!

 Riders on Skyrush experience 4 high speed turns and 5 zero-G airtime hills.
 Supports to hold the force of Skyrush down were drilled up to 120 feet into the ground - the same height as the tallest drop on Fahrenheit.